DavidCdeB/Common_Tangent/README.md

 ```

-and the following solution is found:
+and the following solution is found for the case of zero Kelvin:

 ```
 x1 =  61.445411835